CS4406/IRE/README.md

 ## 11. Query processing
 The term-at-a-time and document-at-a-time processing of queries.
 Various optimizations like list-skipping, conjuctive processing, dynamically/statically setting thresholds $`\tau`$ for chopping out documents/postings that are unlikely to score high enough to be in top-$`k`$, and the importance of ordering.
 A note on structured queries, distributed evaluation and caching.
 1. Main reading: Chapter 5 `SEIRP`
+## 12. Query reformulation
+Handling misspelings and alternative query formulations that do not appear in documents using lexical, co-occurance and (pseudo) relevance feedback information.
+Creating artificial documents with words to augment against terms for expansion.
+Understanding the properties of metrics like Dice to rank candidate words for expansion.
+Disambiguating context using additional information for query reformulation and personalization.
+1. Main reading: Chapter 6 `SEIRP`.